IDENTIFYING FALSE PREACHERS

 Meditation for Thursday of 11th Week in Ordinary Time

 (2 Cor 11:1-11; Mt 6:7-15)

-Often times, fake products appear more appealing and affordable than the original.
-We easily fall for lies than truth because they taste sweeter and easier to accept.
+Oftentimes, fake products appear more appealing and affordable than the original.
+We easily fall for lies more than the truth because they taste sweeter and are easier to accept.
 Fake prophets and those who teach and practice wrong doctrines gather more crowd than good shepherds of Christ.
 “For I have come in my Father’s name and you do not accept me.
-If another comes in his own name, you will accept him” (Jn 5:43).
+If another comes in his name, you will accept him” (Jn 5:43).
 This was the issue St Paul faced in the first reading of today.
 He marveled how the people he evangelized allowed themselves to be deceived by false preachers, who took advantage of them and made gains from their pockets.
-St Paul preached and worked among them without demanding anything from them, instead his needs were supplied by the brethren from Macedonia.
-But they people abandoned the gospel truth and the example he taught them and followed the false and easy ways of those who deprived them, burdened them and deceived them with false doctrines.
+St Paul preached and worked among them without demanding anything from them, instead, his needs were supplied by the brethren from Macedonia.
+But the people abandoned the gospel truth and the example he taught them and followed the false and easy ways of those who deprived them, burdened them, and deceived them with false doctrines.

 Following the example of Jesus Christ, a good shepherd always lays down his life for the sheep; a bad shepherd or wolf feeds on the sheep!
-These false preachers are louder, instilling fear in people so as to manipulate them, and they make the kingdom of man on earth the end point of their message.
-All these the sell out in the name of Jesus Christ!
+These false preachers are louder, instilling fear in people to manipulate them, and they make the kingdom of man on earth the endpoint of their message.
+All these sell out in the name of Jesus Christ!
 And they walk away with huge gains to their advantage.

 Our help is in the name of the Lord; who made heaven and earth!
 Amen.